Entertaining One or More

 See our post on Home Bar Accessories for some recommendations.

 Setting up your home bar is really easy.
 Just follow our guide and start with just a few things.
 Build up your collection of spirits and glassware and equipment at your own pace.
+Only add things as you need them and you will end up with a bar that functions for you.
 You’ll be entertaining in style in no time at all.